-The sandbox error can happen because of file corruption, services not running, and sometimes it is because of a feature update.
+The Sandbox error can happen because of file corruption, services not running, and sometimes it is because of a feature update.
 Follow the suggested methods to resolve the problem.
-But before you begin, make sure you have enabled virtualization settings in your computer BIOS or Firmware menu, which can be accessed during bootup of the computer.
+But before you begin, make sure you have enabled virtualization settings in your computer BIOS or Firmware menu, which can be accessed during the bootup of the computer.

 - Check the status of Hyper-V Related Services